mosra/m.css/doc/doxygen.rst

 :py:`compound.protected_funcs`          List of protected functions.
 Set only
                                         for classes.
 See `Function properties`_
                                         for details.
+:py:`compound.protected_slots`          List of protected Qt slots.
+Set only
+                                        for classes.
+See `Function properties`_
+                                        for details.
 :py:`compound.protected_static_vars`    List of protected static variables.
 Set
                                         only for classes.
 See
                                         `Variable properties`_ for details.